ivankam123/ivankam123/README.md

     <p>&#128237 <b>How to reach me</b>: Connect with me on <a href="https://www.linkedin.com/in/ivan-kam00/">Linkedin</a>, or visit my <a href="https://ivodesign.link/">Portfolio Site</a>!
   </li>
   <li>
+    <p>⚡ I am looking for help with coming up with new project ideas, and keep improving my skills!</p>
   </li>
 </ul>